-For each test case, output one line per each query (the type ${\tt Q}$ event) appearing in this test case.
+For each test case, output one line per each query (the type Q event) appearing in this test case.

-If, at the moment of the i-th query, it can be proven that it is impossible for anybody (except for the quarantined individuals) to be infected, the i-th line should contain the word TAK 2.
+If, at the moment of the i-th query, it can be proven that it is impossible for anybody (except for the quarantined individuals) to be infected, the i-th line should contain the word TAK (it might happen that at some point all Bytelanders are under quarantine.
+Of course, in such case this statement becomes trivially true and your program should print TAK).
 In such case, the variable shift changes its value to 0.

 Otherwise, the i-th line should contain the word NIE followed by a single integer.
-If decode(p) is the starting value of the query, the integer should be the identifier of the first person in the sequence (decode(p), decode(p) + 1, ..., n, 1, 2, ..., decode(p) - 1) who might possibly be infected with bytebacterium but is not quarantined.
+If decode(p) is the starting value of the query, the integer should be the identifier of the first person in the sequence $(decode(p), decode(p)+1, \ldots, n, 1, 2, \ldots, decode(p)-1)$ who might possibly be infected with bytebacterium but is not quarantined.
 This number becomes the new value of the variable shift.